 There are so many misconceptions about overactive bladder (OAB) that the truth often comes as a surprise to most people.
 You now know the facts about how aging or childbirth do not cause OAB.
 But did you know that OAB is also a lot more common than many believe?
-An estimated 33 million people in the U.S. have OAB.
-That’s about 1 in 6 adults.
+An estimated 46 million adults aged 40 and older in the US reported OAB symptoms at least sometimes in the past 4 weeks.
+That’s about 1 in 3 adults.

 OAB is a medical condition that can affect anyone at any age.
 OAB is identified with symptoms such as leaks, strong sudden urges to go, and going to the bathroom too often.